irudnyts/schoolsandhospitals.org/content/evidences.md

 On this page, you can find collected visual evidences of destroyed schools and hospitals.

 If you have any visual evidences of schools or hospitals damages in Kharkiv, please submit them using this [link](https://forms.gle/aBdVZbp6m91wdAYs8).
+You can also find a list of schools that are destroyed using this [link](https://www.rbc.ua/rus/news/okkupanty-rf-obstrelivayut-shkoly-detsady-1647262203.html).

 ‼️ Since these images might be used by the Russian army to adjust their targets, we will post images with the delay. ‼️